OctopusDeploy/blog/blog/2020-05/octopus-bitbucket-pipe/index.md

 The `create-release` command allows you to create a release in Octopus.
 You specify the project to create the release for using the `PROJECT` variable.

 Optionally, you can also deploy the release to one or more environments.
-To achieve this you should use the global `EXTRA_ARGS` array variable, and provide the appropriate options.
+To achieve this, you should use the global `EXTRA_ARGS` array variable and provide the appropriate options.
 For example:

 `EXTRA_ARGS: ['--deployTo', 'Development', '--guidedFailure', 'True']`